Public Sector Employment

 The information pertaining to the federal, provincial and territorial general governments complements the data collected for the purposes of the Survey of Employment, Payrolls and Hours (see record number 2612).

-The Canadian System of National Accounts (CSNA) provides a conceptually integrated statistical framework for studying the state and behaviour of the Canadian economy.
+The Canadian System of National Accounts (CSNA) provides a conceptually integrated statistical framework for studying the state and behavior of the Canadian economy.
 The accounts are centered on the measurement of activities associated with the production of goods and services, the sales of goods and services in final markets, the supporting financial transactions, and the resulting wealth positions.

 To produce financial statistics, the CSNA measures the economic dimensions of the public sector of Canada, including the financial inter-relationships among the thousands of entities that make up the three levels of government in Canada (federal, provincial and territorial, and local).
 In order to carry out this program, the CSNA maintains a universe of all public sector entities including their complex inter-relationships.